 with smiles likes logs on the fire

 Word had reached the Prince of a man whom the people loved very much and one day when the Imam was walking along a narrow dirt path through drying fields of tall grass, he came upon three men, armed and mounted, who asked him his name.
-He told them and they offered him a fourth horse, but the Imam had never ridden a horse before and told them that he would prefer to walk.
+He told them and they offered him a fourth horse, but the Imam, who had never ridden a horse before, told them he would prefer to walk.

 “It is a long way to the Prince’s palace, Imam.
-We can ride slow and you can sing for us as we go.”
+You can mount and we can ride slowly and you can sing for us as we go.”

-This sounded pleasant to the Imam, so he clambered up onto the fourth horse, shifted several times before he had his rump, legs, shirt and pants disentangled from each other and the saddle, then they set off.
+This sounded pleasant to the Imam, so he clambered up onto the fourth horse, shifted several times before he had his rump, legs, shirt, and pants disentangled from each other and the saddle, and then they set off.
 The Imam tapped lightly on the saddle as he sang lines that put the soldiers in a trance.
-Perhaps it was the soothing tapestry woven by the words and the hooves and the cicadas in the trees, maybe it was the meaning of the words themselves, but the four of them lost track of time and road slowly on through the night.
+Perhaps it was the soothing tapestry woven by the words and the hooves and the cicadas in the trees, perhaps it was the meaning of the words themselves, but the four of them slowly lost track of time and the road.

 At one point, they rode through a shallow valley with its bottom completely covered in fog.
 The round hills rolled up, one higher than the other, topped by the yellow grass of late summer.
-Solitary clusters of pines stood asleep in the shadows like cloaked sentinels, placed there by faeries and djinn, the oldest children of God.
-The moon was a silver haze in the sky and the company stopped and stared up at what stars shone through.
+Solitary clusters of pines stood asleep in the shadows like cloaked sentinels, placed there by faeries and djinns, the oldest children of God.
+The moon was a silver haze in the sky and the company stopped and stared up at the stars.

 As the sky swirled on a single point, each soldier thought of home.
-Had they not thought of home, they might have slipped into the swirl of time, thought and space and fully surrendered themselves to what, deep down in their souls, they knew to be the truth.
-But for the soldiers the ties to wives, sons, hearths and old friends was strong and any urge to let go of any of this was terrifying.
+Had they not thought of home, they might have slipped into that whirlpool of time, thought and space, fully surrendering themselves to what, deep down in their souls, they knew to be the truth.
+But for the soldiers the ties to wives, sons, hearths, and old friends was strong, and any urge to let go of any of this was terrifying.

-The Imam felt the pull too.
-For him, the pull was in all directions, by all men and all women.
-If the Imam were to surrender now his body and soul would be scattered amongst the many tribes of the earth, sprouting here and there as short-lived blossoms or massive oaks.
-Terror did not grip the Imam as the truth looked down at him, no instead he felt a certain wistful sadness.
+The Imam felt the pull as well.
+For him, the pull was in all directions, toward all men and all women.
+If the Imam were to surrender now, his body and soul would be scattered among the many tribes of the earth, sprouting here and there as short-lived blossoms or massive oaks.
+Terror did not grip the Imam as the truth looked down at him.
+Instead he felt a wistful sadness.

-In the morning they rode in single file with a single purpose of reaching the prince’s palace by nightfall.
-At each hamlet, the Imam felt his heart lean out of his body toward a woman and child, baskets in hand or a bareheaded man resting on an axe or two old men watching the riders from a porch, pipe smoke hiding their faces.
+In the morning they rode in single file with the single purpose of reaching the prince’s palace by nightfall.
+At each hamlet, the Imam felt his heart lean out of his body toward certain ones he saw: a woman and child, with baskets in hand; a bareheaded man resting on an axe; two old men watching the riders from a porch, pipe smoke hiding their faces.
 His longing grew as the road became wider and the houses and people more numerous.

 Soon they were dodging wagons and calling out their stations to unwary idlers taking up space in the now muddy, now hard-packed road to the palace.
 The Imam kept a running list of faces in his head and promised himself that he would come back and sing for them.
 But as the hours slipped away and the crowds grew larger, he realized that he would either sing now or never sing for them at all.

-The Imam, his soldier escorts, the song and the rush of emotion he evoked in the people who had heard him sing crashed against the walls of the prince’s city like waves against a beach.
+The Imam, his soldier escorts, the song, and the rush of emotion he evoked in the people who had heard him sing – all of this crashed against the walls of the prince’s city like waves upon a beach.
 The Imam surged forward on his horse and he heard the sound of hooves galloping on stone and his voice rose to join that sound.
 One by one the hearts of the people fell behind, followed by the soldiers, who pulled up at the sight of their Prince, a solitary figure standing by the inner gate, hair whipped by the wind, robes open as if he had just leapt up from bed.
 The Imam approached the Prince, as the last bit of foam and seawater approaches its zenith and must choose between returning to the ocean or sinking into the beach.
 He dismounted and the prince flowed toward him, a man of beauty with arms outstretched.
-As they touched hands in the plaza before the castle, the Prince said
+As they touched hands in the plaza before the castle, the Prince said,

 “Stay with me.”